pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 ![Two blue pug-nosed goblin-like creatures](assets/xvart.png)

 Note: As an example, this is a Xvart.
-In D&D, you might play as a human, or a strong orc, or an elegant elf.
+In D&D, you might play as a human, ora strong orc, or an elegant elf.
 You can also play as a Xvart.
 Xvarts are very small, ugly, relatively low-intelligence creatures in comparison to most of the other playable character types.

 Because of this, when you elect to play as a Xvart, you get _other_ benefits, like extra levels, to compensate and keep you "even" with other players.
 You're 1 foot tall and smell bad, but you can also sneak around and have magic at a level much higher than your comrades.

 It _can_ be frowned upon in some circles.
 It feels like cheating.

 ----

 ➕ What is Min-Maxing? ➖

 > Seen from a purely mathematical and gamist perspective, it's an elegant process of minimum expenditure for maximum result.
+>
 > It is **getting the most by doing the least.**

 Note: Now, **that** is an attitude I can get behind.
 I am an incredibly lazy - developer.
-Not in that I don't like to work -- OK maybe in that -- but more importantly in that I want to minimize the amount of trivial minutia that I'm doing.
+Not in that I don't like to work -- OK maybe that too -- but more importantly in that I want to minimize the amount of trivial minutia.
 I want to focus on the good stuff.

 ---

 ⬆️ The Goals of Min-Maxing ⬆️

-- Reduce overhead of building application
+- reduce overhead of building application
-- Focus on features / "important" concerns
+- focus on features / "important" concerns
-- Still deliver a comprehensive application
+- still deliver a comprehensive application

 ---

 📉 The Principles of Min-Maxing 📈

-- Favor larger **up-front** effort to ongoing minutia
+- ravor larger **up-front** effort to ongoing minutia
-- Leverage **conventions** leaving room for **exceptions**
+- leverage **conventions** leaving room for **exceptions**
-- Exploit without breaking - **know when to walk away**
+- exploit without breaking - **know when to walk away**

 Note: In all of these, we want to be pragmatic and know our limits